averdonks/rock-paper-scissors/README.md

 ## Description

-- In this project, I created a rock paper scissors console game using JavaScript
+- In this project, I created a rock paper scissors game using JavaScript, HTML, and CSS
+- The project started as a console game, but was updated to be interactive using DOM manipulation
 - Live preview: https://averdonks.github.io/rock-paper-scissors/
-    - Click the link using the Chrome browser and press `Ctrl + Shift + J` to open Chrome DevTools to view the console output (You may need to refresh the page or click "Cancel" to start seeing data in the console)
+    - Click the link and select "Rock", "Paper", or "Scissors" using the provided buttons
+    - The game plays until either you or the computer reaches 5 points
+    - To replay the game, refresh your browser

 ## Skills

+HTML/CSS
+- Layout, structure, and style

 JavaScript
 - Variables